centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Fixed an issue preventing the installation of centreon-map-engine on the same machine as centreon-map-server.
+- Fixed an issue preventing the installation of **centreon-map-engine** on the same machine as **centreon-map-server**.
-- Fixed an issue that prevented the migration between MAP legacy and MAP.
+- Fixed an issue that prevented the migration between MAP Legacy and MAP.
 - Fixed an issue that prevented the tooltip for the "old perfdata" plugin from being displayed in the graph.
 - Fixed the diagnostic.sh script to include storage event from Broker output.
 - Fixed an issue in shapes edition modal that caused scrollbar to be reset when browsing images.